richardgaywood/paydata.org/content/houserules/matrix/actions.md

 These rules are *not yet* canon for my current campaign.
 {{% /pageinfo %}}

-## Test resist dice pools for devices and hosts
+## Dice pools for devices

 All resistance rolls below are expressed as an Attribute plus one of the ASDF stats.
 However, this only applies when the defender is a persona.
 When it is a host or device, substitute values for the roll as follows:

 * For the resistance Attribute: use the Host Rating or Device Rating.
 * For the ASDF stat:
 	* Naked/standalone device: use Rating for D/F, use 0 for A/S (unless it's special)
+	  * Unattended vehicles with an active Gridlink subscription get +3 bonus Firewall, as Gridlink has some limited monitoring of Matrix traffic for devices under its purview.
 	* Device in a PAN or WAN: use the PAN/WAN controller's ASDF stat
 	* Host: use (Rating+2) for D/F, use Rating for A/S (most Hosts are defensively configured, but this can vary if desired)

 {{% alert title="TODO" color="warning" %}}
-Personas can add dice to this test via an interrupt action
+Personas can add dice to this test via an interrupt action...?
 {{% /alert %}}

 ## Just lookin'